Shengqi-Iris-Zhong/Shengqi-Iris-Zhong/README.md

 ### Hi there 👋 I'm Iris (she/her).

-🌱 I’m currently studying education data science at Stanford.
+:computer: I’m a research analyst at Education Analytics.

+:notebook: I studied Education Data Science at Stanford, and Psychology and Quantitative Economics at Smith College.

-🔭 I like coffee and avocado.
+:coffee: I like coffee and avocado.